-We come together to celebrate International Day of Yoga.
+We come together to celebrate the International Day of Yoga.

 According to the Center for Disease Control and Prevention (CDC), “Mindfulness-based practices can improve worker’s health and reduce employer’s costs by ameliorating the negative effect of stress on worker’s health.”
 In our busy day-to-day operations, we often look for ways to reduce stress in our professional and personal lives.
 According to Forbes.com, “Many workplaces are incorporating wellness benefits as part of their employee benefits packages.
 These wellness benefits can include on-site fitness centers, discounted gym memberships, and yoga!”